Auction Results & Clearance Rates

 Melbourne

-Melbourne clearance rates have been hovering in the mid-50s to low-60s range.
-Elevated stock levels and cautious buyer sentiment are keeping rates below the long-term average.
+Melbourne has also been tracking in the low-to-mid 50s on recent preliminary weekend reports.
+Elevated stock levels and cautious buyer sentiment are keeping rates below a strong seller-market signal.

 How to Track Auction Results